 CAMPS, CLUBS & MORE

 The following is a list of chess camps, tournaments, clubs and associations that may provide other opportunities to play and learn chess in the greater Charlotte area.
 The events and organizations listed here are not sponsored or endorsed by the CMSCA, but are provided only as a reference.
 If you would like to add another event, please contact us.
-All items are listed alphabetically or by date.

 Chess Camps